What is Sinusitis and what are the symptoms?

 Sinusitis impacts a person’s quality of life and accounts for over $8 billion in annual health care expenditures.

-Finally, patients see a primary care physician or general practitioner to get relief.
+When symptoms become severe, patients seek out a primary care physician or general practitioner to get relief.
 Consider seeing an Otolaryngologist or Ear, Nose, and Throat specialist with training in sinus and allergy disorders.

-After listening to your history of symptoms and conducting an exam your doctor says you have acute sinusitis, which is a temporary inflammation of the sinus lining that is caused by a bacterial infection and commonly called a sinus infection.
+After listening to your history of symptoms and conducting an exam, your doctor can determine whether or not you have acute sinusitis, a temporary inflammation of the sinus lining that is caused by a bacterial infection and commonly called a sinus infection.
 Your doctor may recommend saline nasal sprays, antibiotics, nasal steroid sprays, decongestants and over‐the‐counter pain relievers to help relieve the condition.

-However, if you experience symptoms for longer than 12 weeks you could have chronic sinusitis.
+However, if you experience symptoms for longer than 12 weeks you could have chronic sinusitis and may need to see a specialist like Dr. Barrera or Dr. Bothwell.

 The Treatment of Chronic Sinusitis

 If chronic sinusitis is suspected, your doctor most likely will refer you to an Ear, Nose and Throat (ENT) physician (an otolaryngology specialist).
-Dr. Jose Barrera, MD is triple board certified by the American Boards of Otolaryngology and Facial Plastic and Reconstructive Surgery.
-The ENT physician uses several methods to help screen for chronic sinusitis: visual inspection, nasal endoscopy, CT scan, or nasal and sinus cultures.
+Dr. Jose Barrera, MD is triple board certified by the American Boards of Otolaryngology and Facial Plastic and Reconstructive Surgery and Dr. Nici Bothwell, MD is dual-board certified in Otolaryngology-Head and Neck Surgery and Sleep Medicine.
+Our ENT physicians uses several methods to help screen for chronic sinusitis: visual inspection, nasal endoscopy, CT scan, or nasal and sinus cultures.
 After diagnosing chronic sinusitis and identifying a possible cause, your ENT will often begin with medical management.

 Medical management of chronic sinusitis may include: